-Azerbaijan and Georgia
+> Azerbaijan and Georgia

 The Azerbaijan-Georgia border was selected for a field mission because these two countries are part of the Eastern Partnership Territorial Cooperation Support Programme, funded by the European Union (EU).
-The EU is a unique economic and political union between 27 countries that cover much of the continent.
 Valuable lessons can be drawn from the EU approach to cross-border community development.
-The Eastern Partnership Territorial Cooperation (EAPTC) is a joint policy initiative that aims to deepen and strengthen relations between the EU, its member states, and its six eastern neighbors: Armenia, Azerbaijan, Belarus, Georgia, Moldova, and Ukraine.
+The Eastern Partnership Territorial Cooperation (EAPTC) is a joint policy initiative aiming at deepening and strengthening relations between the EU, its member states, and its six eastern neighbors: Armenia, Azerbaijan, Belarus, Georgia, Moldova, and Ukraine.

-The CAREC team met the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the implementing agency of EAPTC in Georgia and Azerbaijan.
+The Central Asia Regional Economic Cooperation (CAREC) team met the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the implementing agency of EAPTC in Georgia and Azerbaijan.
 Some of the lessons learned include the following: